ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ### Naming convention

-The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in Figure 2\.
+The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in the figure below\.

 GUNW naming convention includes:
 \- The imaging platform name, which is always S1 for Sentinel-1.